Review · Updated May 23, 2026

-Welling
+Welling Review

 Regain control of your diet with AI.

 Welling is an AI-first nutrition tracker available on iOS and Android.
 Instead of searching a database, you log meals through a photo, a voice note, or a short text description, and the app estimates calories and macros in seconds.
-In our 2026 testing cycle it produced the closest calorie estimates of any app we measured and the strongest eight-week adherence.
+In our 2026 testing cycle it produced the closest calorie estimates of any app we measured and the strongest twelve-week adherence.

-- Lowest mean absolute percentage error on calorie estimates in our 2026 cycle (±1.9%)
+- Lowest mean absolute percentage error on calorie estimates in our 2026 cycle (±0.9%)

-- Photo, chat, and voice logging all work — three-second average log time
+- Photo, chat, and voice logging all work, three-second average log time

 - Real-time nutrition coaching that reacts to the meal you just logged